Frequent Wi-Fi interruptions: Causes and solutions

 Each side may have its own problems.
 Let's start with the broadcast engine as there are more things we can do for that side.

-Please note that your router is the of your Wi-Fi network.
+Keep in mind that your router is the hub of your Wi-Fi network.
 If something goes wrong with it, then all the devices in the house will have a problem.

 Let's start with the basics: You should never cover your router or any broadcast machine.
 Don't listen to nonsense like protective cages for Wi-Fi routers!.